SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 TIMERB2           0x22
 TIMERB3           0x23
 TIMERB4           0x24
-TIMERD0           0x40 (see notes)
+TIMERD0  rev. pending (see notes)
-DACOUT            0x80 (not a timer - but treated like it was for purposes of pin-info.)
+DACOUT   rev. pending (not a timer - but treated like it was for purposes of pin-info.)
 ```

 TCD0 will be 0x40 when it's being used as the millis timer (not supported on DxCore), but when a pin is interrogated and reveals that it can be used by TCD0, the value it returns will be of the form 0b01cc_0mmm.
 Here cc is the channel (0 = WOA, 1 = WOB, 2 = WOC, 3 = WOD), and mmm is the value of `PORTMUX.TCDROUTEA | PORTMUX_TCD0_gm`.
 In the event that a future part is released with a second type D timer, there are two bits that could be used to signify that, leaving a second bit available if they added a WOE and WOF (to replicate the functionality of the venerable ATtiny861, which is still the only game in town if you want to control a three-phase BLDC motor), without having to change the numbering system otherwise.
 Regardless, unless madness breaks out at Microchip and they release a part with 3 or more type D timers and a third comparison channel, or a part with 5 or more type D timers, you can count on `timer & 0x40 == 0x40` for a type D timer.
 We'll burn that bridge when we come to it.